gradle/gradle/samples/README.md

 _See instructions below in order to [set up your dev environment](#set-up-dev-environment) to benefit from [the available IDE support](#explore-available-ide-support)._

-The Gradle projects in this directory demonstrate typical use cases with and features available in Gradle Script Kotlin.
+The Gradle projects in this directory demonstrate typical use cases with and features available in the Gradle Kotlin DSL.
 They include:

  - [`build-scan`](./build-scan): demonstrates how to apply and configure the `org.gradle.build-scan` plugin
  - [`composite-builds`](./composite-builds): demonstrates how to use Composite Builds